Ralnasing/school-projects/README.md

   A simulated GitHub Web App penetration test report.
 Includes security analysis, vulnerability identification, and basic mitigation suggestions.

 - **FITexcel/**
   A simple spreadsheet backend implemented in C++ as part of a school project.
 Supports parsing, cell referencing, and formula evaluation.
-Designed for command-line interaction.

 - **network-monitor/**
   A Python-based tool (work in progress) for monitoring network traffic, scanning hosts, and collecting basic statistics.
 Planned to include visualization and alerting features.